 With QE3, the Fed announced it would buy $40 billion in mortgage-backed securities from member Federal Reserve banks.
 This took the toxic assets, comprised primarily of subprime mortgages, off the banks' hands.
 The extra funds allowed the banks to increase lending.
-This increase in the money supply stimulates demand by giving businesses more money to expand, and shoppers more credit to buy things with.
+This increase in the money supply stimulates demand by giving businesses more money to expand.
+When they hire workers, it gives shoppers more credit to buy things with.

 The Fed's Treasury purchases increased demand for long-term bonds, making yields lower.
 Since Treasurys are the basis for all long-term interest rates, it makes mortgage rates and housing more affordable.

 With QE3, the Fed used its Trading Desk at the New York Federal Reserve Bank to buy $85 billion a month in both MBS and Treasuries from banks.
 The Fed used its ability to create the credit out of thin air, which had the same effect as printing money.
 This expansion in the money supply had the added benefit of keeping the value of the dollar low.
 This boosted U.S. stocks, which are priced in dollars, making them seem cheaper to foreign investors.
 QE3 ultimately increased U.S. exports, for the same reason.

 Another benefit of QE3 was that it allowed continued low-cost expansionary fiscal policy.
 This boosted economic growth because government spending is an important component of gross domestic product.
 It also allowed lawmakers to continue spending money without worrying about incurring too much debt and raising interest rates.
 But once the debt approached 100% of GDP, Congress began calling for reduced spending or higher taxes.
 The stalemate over which was the better way to reduce the debt led to the debt crisis in 2011 and the fiscal cliff in 2012.